rfchungl/Projects-Portfolio/RFR/ReadMe.md

 **Result**

 The result is that once a form is introduced, it will be shown in the dashboard.
-Cleaning the dataset and standardizing the way the data is capture will make it easier for RFR spend their time to analyze the trends instead of spending time cleansing.
+Cleaning the dataset and standardizing the way the data is captured will make it easier for RFR spend their time to analyze the trends instead of spending time cleansing.